Black Sails at Midnight: Song information

 "No Quarter" was previously a demo recording by Battleheart, Alestorm's name before signing with Napalm Records.
 The signing with Napalm necessitated a name change to avoid confusion with Battlelore.
 A part of the song contains Alestorm's rendition of the Pirates of the Caribbean theme.
 "Wolves of the Sea" and "Leviathan" are re-recorded tracks which previously appeared on the Leviathan EP.
 "P is for Pirate" is a comedy a capella track based on the Sesame Street song C Is For Cookie that is only available on the iTunes version of the album.
 It features the band singing about how much they love being pirates and their belief that pirates are much better than ninjas.

 On 27 March 2009, a split album titled "Black Sails Over Europe" was released on Napalm Records, which features "That Famous Ol' Spiced", "Keelhauled", and "Wolves of the Sea", alongside recordings by Týr and Heidevolk.
 It was limited to 1000 copies.

 On 26 June 2009, a video was released for the song "Keelhauled".
 Alestorm's first music video.
 The beginning of the video depicts Christopher Bowes standing up in front of the rest of the crew urging them to allow guitarist Dani Evans to be keelhauled, following a theft.
 He is promptly keelhauled in a rather realistic manner.
 As he is keelhauled scenes of the band drinking, gambling and engaging in sexual activity aboard the pirate ship are shown.
+It became one of Alestorm's most successful music videos and has 27 million views on YouTube (2024).